mpostol/TP/ExDataManagement/StructuralData/StructuralData/README.LINQ2SQL.md

 - Communication protocols in the case of a distributed system - this is usually also part of the operating system
 - Query language interpreter in DBMS software, for example, SQL language processor

-It's a very diverse environment, so the real challenge is:
+It's a very diverse environment, so the real challenge is how to:

-- how to ensure proper training of programmers
+- ensure proper training of programmers
-- how to minimize the possibility of making mistakes
+- minimize the possibility of making mistakes
-- how to ensure a consistent diagnostic system
+- ensure a consistent diagnostic system
-- how to ensure the possibility of transferring solutions between various environments, for example changing the operating system,
+- ensure the possibility of transferring solutions between various environments, for example changing the operating system,

 LINQ expression, i.e. language integrated query, is a technology integrated with a programming language that allows for the implementation of many of the mentioned goals.
 Therefore, we will devote this lesson to familiarize ourselves with this mechanism in the context of relational databases as an example that can also be expanded and used for other external data repositories.